brick-lang/brick/doc/core/Syntax.md

 </tr>
 </table>
 ####Strict Assignment
 As seen above, an equals sign `=` between the symbol and the value indicates an assignment.
-In Brick, this assignment is eager, and so `x` is immediately `5`.
+In Brick, this assignment is eager, and so the right side is evaluated before the assignment actually occurs.
 You can assign various things to variables, including objects, functions, classes, symbols, etc.

 ```brick
 let | x = 5